 The healthiest people in the world

 You may or may not believe it, but living 145 years old in good health proves to be feasible.
-The people living in Hunza are living proof of that.
-In the Himalayas in northern Pakistan live the Hunza, a people of no less than 30,000 souls.
-Scottish physician Robert McCarrison discovered them somewhere between World War I and World War II.
+The people from Hunza are living proof of that.
+In the Himalayas in northern Pakistan live the Hunza.
+Scottish physician Robert McCarrison discovered them sometime between World War I and World War II.
 He managed to live among the Hunza for Lifestyles of the Hunza If we live according to the biological laws, the body has a normal life expectancy of 120 years.
 The Hunza have no diseases and effortlessly live from 120 to 130 years.
 But how come they get so old?
 Could we learn something from this?
-If you look at their ways of life, we see some striking things:
+If you look at their way of life, we see some striking things:

 They eat food from their own region fed with pure water.
 They do not use pesticides and usually eat it fresh and unprocessed.